Khaled-Proof/kick-Some-Balls/README.md

 - show a shitload of stats about all the played games (continiously improved)

-- Update/ reinsert/ delete function if mistyped or want to fast reinsert during best of 3 or 5 matches
+- Update/ reinsert/ delete function if typo or want to fast reinsert during best of 3 or 5 matches

 # requirements